Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/ampli.md

 Learn more about [`ampli status`](../../ampli/cli.md#ampli-status).

-## Migrating from an Itly runtime
+## Migrating from Ampli (Legacy) for the `@amplitude/node` runtime

-Migrate from an Itly Browser runtime to Ampli by following these steps.
+Migrate from Ampli for `@amplitude/node` to Ampli for `@amplitude/analytics-node` by following these steps.

 1. Update Source runtime.

-In the web app open the **Connections > Source** modal.
-From the dropdown, update the source to a non-`(Itly)` runtime.
+    In the web app open the **Sources** page and select the NodeJS Source you want to update.
+In the modal, change the runtime from `TypeScript (Legacy)` to `TypeScript` or `JavaScript (Legacy)` to `JavaScript`.

-2. Go to the **Implementation** page, then select the new Source for detailed setup and usage instructions.
+2. Go to the **Implementation** page, then select the updated Source for detailed setup and usage instructions.

-3. Remove legacy Itly dependencies from your project.
-This includes anything that contains `@itly`:
+3. Remove legacy dependencies from your project.

-    `yarn remove @itly/sdk @itly/plugin-schema-validator @itly/plugin-amplitude ...`
+    `yarn remove @amplitude/node`

-4. Add Amplitude dependencies:
+4. Add new dependencies.

-      `yarn add @amplitude/analytics-browser`
+    `yarn add @amplitude/analytics-node`

-5. Pull the latest Ampli Wrapper:
+5. Pull the latest Ampli Wrapper.

     `ampli pull`

-6. Check your Ampli Wrapper path.

-    `ampli pull` prints the download location of the SDK.
-If the path contains `itly`, you can update the `Path` by hand in the `ampli.json` file, or pull again using the `--path` parameter: `ampli pull -p ./path/to/ampli`.

-7. Find and replace:
+6. Find and replace.

-    - `import { itly } from '../itly'` => `import { ampli } from '../ampli'`
-    - `itly.group(userId, groupId) => ampli.setGroup(userId, groupType, groupName)`
-    - `itly.load()` => `ampli.load()`
-    - All `itly.` with `ampli.`
+    Middleware is no longer support.
+It has been replaced by a new Plugin architecture.
+Migrating from Middleware to a Plugin is easy.

-8. See updated Event tracking details on your Implementation page in the web app.
+7. See more details on your **Implementation** page in the web app.